safuente/asyncio-python-practice/README.md

 # 🌀 Python Asyncio Examples

-This repository contains a series of **progressively complex examples** using Python's `asyncio` library.
+This repository contains a series of examples using Python's `asyncio` library.
 Each script is focused on a specific concept, with clear code and detailed comments in English.

 > ✅ Ideal for learning asynchronous programming in Python with examples.